UNIT-Electronics-MX/unit_devlab_i2c_bmi270_6_axis_imu_sensor/README.md

-# UNIT BMI270 Inertial Sensor Module
+# BMI270 Inertial Sensor Module

 The **BMI270** is a `6 degrees of freedom (6DoF)` inertial sensor.
 It integrates a low-power accelerometer and high-performance gyroscope in a compact package, making it ideal for wearables, IoT devices, and motion detection systems.